 Durham University and IMEMS are pleased to be hosting the Foundation for Medieval Genealogy’s conference and AGM for 2017.

 Registration to this event is essential, please click here to book your place.

-The conference fee will be £50 for Foundation for Medieval Genealogy members and £60 for non-members.
-This fee will include:
+The conference fee will be FREE for Foundation for Medieval Genealogy members and £60 for non-members, which includes:

 - Refreshments on Thursday afternoon and Friday morning, and a buffet lunch on Friday

 - Dr Lynda Rollason (Durham University) on the Durham and Thorney Libri Vitae

 Dr Michael Stansfield (Durham University) on the Durham Priory Archives

 - Dr Paul Dryburgh (National Archives) on deeds and evidences in the Court of Wards and Liveries

 - Dr Andrew Millard (Durham University) on Scottish soldiers imprisoned in Durham in the 17th century

 - A guided tour of Durham Cathedral (https://www.durhamcathedral.co.uk/),